 Summer on the island is an incredibly popular season - that the thousands of visitors that flock to our shores each year can attest to.
 So, what should you have on your trip itinerary?
 Well, here’s what we recommend:

 1. Visit the Highlands

 Of all the things to do in Iceland in July, hiking the Laugavegur Trail is the most recommended.
-If you’re up for a multi-day hike which will challenge you and reward you with incredible scenery, it’s for you.
-Otherwise, the highlands are expansive, so you have many options; there are hikes, volcanoes, and natural hot springs all over.
+If you’re up for a multi-day hike that will challenge you and reward you with incredible scenery, it’s for you.
+Otherwise, the Highlands are expansive, so you have many options; there are hikes, volcanoes, and natural hot springs all over.

 2. Visit the National Parks

 There are three massive national parks in Iceland—Snæfellsjökull, Thingvellir, and Vatnajökull.
 They contain glaciers, volcanoes, lava fields, glacial lakes, and more.
 Thingvellir National Park is generally included as a stop on a tour of the famous Golden Circle.
 If you’re a fan of camping, you should definitely make the most of Iceland’s fantastic campsites.
 Camping is definitely one of the best things to do in Iceland in summer!